-TEB ID Tax Regime Tax Expenditure Full Description Legal Citation Data Source for Tax Expenditure Estimates TEB- 198 Coporate Tax Act 1 -2013, Employment Now Law Act 1 of 2013 creates the "Jobs Now Act" in order to allow for the creation of fifty thousand (50,000) new jobs within a term of eighteen (18) months; establish an incentives program geared toward ensuring the permanence, stability, and continuity of existing businesses; foster economic opportunities to encourage the creation of small- and medium-sized businesses by giving them preferential treatment in the incentives program; grant an energy credit to participating businesses as a strategy to incentivize job creation and counteract the high operating expenses related to electric power consumption; create an alternate process to streamline the granting of permits without undermining environmental protection or the safety of our constituents; stimulate capital investment and economic development; revert the deterioration in economic indicators of both labor force participation and unemployment rates; set forth a wage subsidy for any business that hires employees who were laid off as a result of the application of Act No. 7-2009, as amended; establish the minimum content of the Special Job Creation Agreement so that businesses may benefit from the provisions of this Act.
-Act 1 -2013 Income Tax Return for Exempt Businesses under the Puerto Rico Incentives Programs Special Acts (Form 480.30(II)LE) Schedule P Incentive

-TEB- 199 Coporate Tax Act 72 - 1962, The Law 72 -1962 exempts from the payment of property taxes and the Act 72 - 1962 Income Tax Return for Exempt Dairy Industry contribution of income to the Dairy Industry Corporation of Puerto Rico, Inc., Businesses under the Puerto Rico Corporation of Puerto as long as the capital stock of said corporation belongs to the Milk Industry Incentives Programs Special Acts Rico Development Fund created by Law no. 34 of June 11, 1957.
-(Form 480.30(II)LE) Schedule P Incentive
+TEB - 207 Business Tax Act 1 -2013, Employment Now Law Act 1 of 2013 creates the "Jobs Now Act" in order to allow for the creation of fifty thousand (50,000) new jobs within a term of eighteen (18) months; establish an incentives program geared toward ensuring the permanence, stability, and continuity of existing businesses; foster economic opportunities to encourage the creation of small- and medium-sized businesses by giving them preferential treatment in the incentives program; grant an energy credit to participating businesses as a strategy to incentivize job creation and counteract the high operating expenses related to electric power consumption; create an alternate process to streamline the granting of permits without undermining environmental protection or the safety of our constituents; stimulate capital investment and economic development; revert the deterioration in economic indicators of both labor force participation and unemployment rates; set forth a wage subsidy for any business that hires employees who were laid off as a result of the application of Act No. 7-2009, as amended; establish the minimum content of the Special Job Creation Agreement so that businesses may benefit from the provisions of this Act.
+Act 1 -2013 Income Tax Return for Exempt Businesses under the Puerto Rico Incentives Programs Special Acts (Form 480.30(II)LE) Schedule P Incentive TEB - 208 Business Tax Act 72 - 1962, The Dairy Industry Corporation of Puerto Rico Law 72 -1962 exempts from the payment of property taxes and the contribution of income to the Dairy Industry Corporation of Puerto Rico, Inc., as long as the capital stock of said corporation belongs to the Milk Industry Development Fund created by Law no. 34 of June 11, 1957.
+Act 72 - 1962 Income Tax Return for Exempt Businesses under the Puerto Rico Incentives Programs Special Acts (Form 480.30(II)LE) Schedule P Incentive

-TEB ID Tax Regime Tax Expenditure Full Description Legal Citation Data Source for Tax Expenditure Estimates TEB- 200 Coporate Tax Act 52 - 1989 - International Bank Center This Act intends to expand the potential market of the International Banking Center of Puerto Rico and the promotion and knowledge of Puerto Rico through financial circles around the world will be significantly increased.
+TEB - 209 Business Tax Act 52 - 1989 - International Bank Center This Act intends to expand the potential market of the International Banking Center of Puerto Rico and the promotion and knowledge of Puerto Rico through financial circles around the world will be significantly increased.
 The main benefits of an international banking center for Puerto Rico are the expansion of the service sector, the direct and indirect creation of jobs and the growth of economic activity.
 Among the Incentives provided in the law, the income from eligible activites derived from International Banking entites will be exempt for Income Tax puposes.
-Act 52 - 1989 Income Tax Return for Exempt Businesses under the Puerto Rico Incentives Programs Special Acts (Form 480.30(II)LE) Schedule P Incentive TEB- 201 Coporate Tax Act 273-2012, International Financial Center Act No. 273, also known as the "International Financial Center Regulatory Act" (the "Act").
+Act 52 - 1989 Income Tax Return for Exempt Businesses under the Puerto Rico Incentives Programs Special Acts (Form 480.30(II)LE) Schedule P Incentive TEB - 210 Business Tax Act 273-2012, International Financial Center Act No. 273, also known as the "International Financial Center Regulatory Act" (the "Act").
 The Act provides tax exemptions to businesses engaged in eligible activities in Puerto Rico.
-To avail from such benefits, a business needs to become an International Financial Entity ("IFE") by applying for a permit and license and obtaining a tax exemption decree Act 273 - 2012 Income Tax Return for Exempt Businesses under the Puerto Rico Incentives Programs Special Acts (Form 480.30(II)LE) Schedule P Incentive TEB- 202 Coporate Tax Act 185 - 2014, Private Equity Fund Private Equity Funds not only represent a proven alternative to investment, but also constitute a financing and economic propulsion tool that facilitates the pooling of private capital in order to finance the expansion of companies, restructure businesses at risk and to promote pioneering businesses in full development.
-In addition, by promoting this investment vehicle used by investors around the world, it promotes the creation of jobs for professionals in the field of securities and financial business in Puerto Rico, as well as the development of the securities industry on our Island.
-Private equity funds generally pay a 4% tax rate on gains.
-Act 185 - 2014 Income Tax Return for Exempt Businesses under the Puerto Rico Incentives Programs Special Acts (Form 480.30(II)LE) Schedule P Incentive
+To avail from such benefits, a business needs to become an International Financial Entity ("IFE") by applying for a permit and license and obtaining a tax exemption decree.
+Act 273 - 2012 Income Tax Return for Exempt Businesses under the Puerto Rico Incentives Programs Special Acts (Form 480.30(II)LE) Schedule P Incentive